Audio-Synchronized Visual Animation: Introduction

-To bridge this gap, we introduce Audio-Synchronized Visual Animation, \task, a task which aims to animate objects depicted in natural static images into a video, with clear \emph{motion dynamics} that are \emph{semantically aligned} and \emph{temporally synchronized} with the input audio. \task requires a sophisticated understanding of the audio's temporal structure, as well as of how objects move in synchrony with sound.
-Prior attempts on synchronized generation with \textit{diverse audios} fall short in generated visual quality~\cite{lee2023aadiff} and accurate synchronization control~\cite{yariv2023tempotoken,jeong2023tpos} due to two challenges: (1) the lack of high-quality training data and benchmark for learning audio-synchronized visual dynamics; (2) the development of effective methods capable of generating highly synchronized video motions.
-Successfully addressing these challenges will expand the scope of current video generation methods to enable more finegrained semantic and temporal control over the generation process via synchronized audio conditioning.
+To bridge this gap, we introduce Audio-Synchronized Visual Animation, \task, a task which aims to animate objects depicted in natural static images into a video, with clear \emph{motion dynamics} that are \emph{semantically aligned} and \emph{temporally synchronized} with the input audio.~\task{} requires a sophisticated understanding of the audio's temporal structure, as well as of how objects move in synchrony with sound.
+Prior attempts on visual generation guided by \textit{diverse sounds} fall short in generated visual quality~\cite{lee2023aadiff} and accurate synchronization control~\cite{yariv2023tempotoken,jeong2023tpos} due to two challenges: (1) the lack of high-quality training data and benchmarks for learning audio-synchronized visual dynamics; (2) the development of effective methods capable of generating highly synchronized video motions.
+Successfully addressing these challenges will expand the scope of current video generation methods to enable more fine-grained semantic and temporal control over the generation process via synchronized audio conditioning.